 The house mouse has short hind feet and a tail that's as long as the head and body together.
 They’re usually a dark grey, but some house mice have light-brown backs with light-brown bellies.
 When fully grown, they weigh about 15 grams (0.5 oz.) and are 8 cm (3 in.) long.

-How do they get into a home?
+How do house mice get into a home?

 The house mouse usually enters a home in the fall and winter looking for food and shelter.
 They enter through holes or gaps in doors, walls, and foundations.
 A house mouse can squeeze through a crack as small as 1 cm (smaller than a dime).

-You often realize that you have a house mouse because you see droppings (poop) near food, under stoves, refrigerators, and under sinks.
+You often realize that you have a house mouse because you see droppings (poop) near food, or under stoves, refrigerators, and sinks.
 You may also find holes in boxes and bags that have food or garbage in them.

-What problems to they cause?
+What problems do house mice cause?

-How do I control them at home?
+How do I control house mice at home?

 The best way to control a mouse infestation is with integrated pest management, which means using many methods at the same time.
 This includes:

-• physical methods like traps
+- physical methods like traps

-• chemical methods like poison
+- chemical methods like poison

 You can also call a licensed pest control operator, especially if the infestation is bad.